Willson Contreras Preview, Player Props: Cardinals vs. Reds

-On Friday, Willson Contreras (.275 on-base percentage in past 10 games, 73 points below season-long percentage) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+On Saturday, Willson Contreras (.649 slugging percentage in past 10 games, including five home runs) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Carson Spiers.
 First pitch is at 6:40 PM ET.

-In his previous game, he racked up three RBI (going 2-for-4 with a home run and a walk) against the Braves.
+He racked up three RBI (going 1-for-4 with a home run and a walk) in his last game against the Reds.

 Willson Contreras Game Info & Props vs. the Reds